 How to Give Effective Employee Feedback

-There’s no one-size-fits-all approach feedback emails to employees.
+There’s no one-size-fits-all approach to feedback emails to employees.
 You’ll have to take into consideration the context in which you’re giving feedback, the severity of the situation, and the communication style that resonates best with your employees.

 That being said, there are some best practices you should keep in mind when providing feedback:

-- Listening to employee input: your employees may have suggestions for how you can help them do better or resources they’ll need to improve.
+- Listen to employee input: your employees may have suggestions for how you can help them do better or resources they’ll need to improve.
 Use ContactMonkey’s employee pulse survey software to embed surveys right into your email newsletter.

 We’ve incorporated these best practices in our list of effective employee feedback examples.